dhconnelly/rtreego/README.md

 ### Filters

-You can filter out values during searches by implementing the Filter interface.
+You can filter out values during searches by implementing Filter functions.

-    type Filter interface {
-      Filter(results []Spatial, object Spatial) (refuse, abort bool) }
+    type Filter func(results []Spatial, object Spatial) (refuse, abort bool)

-A filter for limiting results by result count is included in the package.
+A filter for limiting results by result count is included in the package for backwards compatibility.

-    // maximum of three results will be returned tree.SearchIntersect(bb, NewLimitFilter(3))
+    // maximum of three results will be returned tree.SearchIntersect(bb, LimitFilter(3))

 Nearest-neighbor queries find the objects in a tree closest to a specified query point.